 The iPhone 12 Pro and iPhone 12 Pro Max are similar phones, but with several key differences other than screen size.
-Read on as we walk through all the differences between iPhone 12 Pro vs. iPhone 12 Pro Max and which you should buy this holiday season.
+Read on as we walk through all the differences between iPhone 12 Pro vs. iPhone 12 Pro Max and which you should buy right now.

 In this comparison, we focus specifically on the 6.1-inch iPhone 12 Pro and the 6.7-inch iPhone 12 Pro Max.
-While there are similarities with the iPhone 12 mini and iPhone 12, we aren’t focusing on those comparisons in this article.
+While there are similarities between the iPhone 12 Pro and iPhone 12, we aren’t focusing on those comparisons in this article.
 Instead, we’re focusing purely on the high-end iPhone 12 Pro and iPhone 12 Pro Max similarities and differences.

 You can read our other 2020 iPhone comparisons at the links below:

 - iPhone 12 vs. iPhone 12 Pro: Which should you buy?